Btrc4t/algorythm/README.md

 * Microphone with amp: [Electret Microphone Amplifier - MAX9814 with Auto Gain Control](https://www.adafruit.com/product/1713) or similar.
 (Auto Gain not necessary)
 * 12V RGB Led band.

+### Functioning modes

+  * MANUAL: Has one color set manually
+  * AUDIO_INTENSITY: Color intensity varies with audio amplitude
+  * AUDIO_FREQ: Color changes with audio frequencies
+  * AUDIO: Color changes with audio frequencies and intensity varies with audio amplitude
+  * OFF: Leds will not light up
+  * AUDIO_HOLD: Color changes with audio frequencies and intensity varies with audio amplitude.
+When amplitude is under the minimum, the last color set is shown.

 ### Configure the project

 ```